Mygod/reactmap-android/README.md

 * Use Google location services to follow location.
 * Reduce animations.
 * Pause location following when jumping to a new location.
-* Disable popups from automatically panning the map.

 Other features: